endless-sky/endless-sky-wiki/CreatingMissions.md

 passengers <number#> [<number#> [<probability#>]]
 ```

 This specifies the number of passengers.
-As with the `cargo` specification, if there are two or three numbers they are used to pick a random number.
+As with the `cargo` specification, if there are two or three numbers, they are used to pick a random number.

 ```html
 invisible